 This chairlift takes about 20 minutes to go from the bottom to top and really covers some distance along the way.
 The slower pace gives a chance to enjoy the cloud forest surroundings, rather than a thrilling ride.

 Minjoy Park is a small attraction and the chairlift is really what to come here for.
-But the park does also have a few nature trails, zorbing balls for kids to roll around on a pond, and a playground.
+But Minjoy Park also has a few nature trails, zorbing balls for kids to roll around on a pond, and a playground.

-It’s easy to draw comparisons between this chairlift and the nearby tarabita.
+It’s easy to draw comparisons between the Minoy chairlift and the nearby tarabita.
 The chairlift may seem similar to the tarabita, but it is a very different experience than the much faster tarabita ride.
 So don’t debate between these two Mindo attractions.
 Do both!

 In fact, the chairlift’s upper station is only a short stroll from the tarabita.
 So it can make for a good plan to take the chairlift towards the tarabita.
 Then go on the tarabita and into the waterfall sanctuary before returning in the chairlift.